 List of Top 12 Important Uses of Microsoft Excel

-There are plenty of uses of excel and list goes on but here we have listed some of the important uses of Microsoft excel to start the things for a beginner.
+There are plenty of uses of excel, and the list goes on, but here we have listed some of the important uses of Microsoft excel to start the things for a beginner.

 - Get Quick Totals

 - Data Analysis and Interpretation

 - Plenty of Formulas to Work with Data

 - Goal Seek Analysis

 - Dynamic Formulas